phthphat-lib/pnetworking/README.md

 - Use `PNetworking` (based on URLSession) instead of Alamofire
 - Use `PParser` (based on Codable) instead of ObjectMapper

 **Disclaimer: I use this package for my personal project.
-I don't recommend you use it big, massive project.
-But if you love, you can be a distributor :D**
+I don't recommend you use it in big, massive project because the package is still young.
+But if you love, you can be a distributor with me :D**

 ## PNetworking (work with API)
 ```swift